3 Material accounting policies

 Performance obligations and revenue recognition policies

-The following details provides information about the nature and timing of the satisfaction of performance obligations in contracts with customers, including significant payment
+The following details provides information about the nature and timing of the satisfaction of performance obligations in contracts with customers, including significant payment terms, and the related revenue recognition policies.

-Revenue recognition under Ind AS H5a.
-Sale of Goods
+Revenue recognition under Ind AS 115

-Sale is recognised upon transfer of control of promised delivery of goods to the customers, being the point of time when the product / software is delivered and acknowledged by the customer in an amount that reflects the considerations expected to receive in exchange for those products , Revenue is measured based on the transaction price, which is the consideration as specified in the contract with the customer, Revenue also excludes taxes collected from customers,
+Sale is recognised upon transfer of control of promised delivery of goods to the customers, being the point of time when the product / software is delivered and acknowledged by the customer in an amount that reflects the considerations expected to receive in exchange for those products .
+Revenue is measured based on the transaction price, which is the consideration as specified in the contract with the customer.
+Revenue also excludes taxes collected from customers.

 b.
 Sale of Services

-Revenue is recognisd upon transfer of control of promised services to the customers in an amount that reflects the considerations expected to receive in exchange for those products or services, Revenue is measured based on the transaction price, which is the consideration as specified in the contract with the customer, Revenue also excludes taxes collected from customers,
+Revenue is recognisd upon transfer of control of promised services to the customers in an amount that reflects the considerations expected to receive in exchange for those products or services.
+Revenue is measured based on the transaction price, which is the

-Under fixed price maintenance and support services, the performance obligations relating to the service are satisfied over a period of time and the revenue is recognised on a straight line basis over
+Under fixed price maintenance and support services, the performance obligations relating to the service are satisfied over a period of time and the revenue is recognised on a straight line basis over the period of contract, net of expected liquidated damages or deductions.

 1) Rental Income

-Revenue from renting out of movable and immovable properties are recognised on an accrual basis,
+Revenue from renting out of movable and immovable properties are recognised on an accrual basis.

 2) Interest Income

-Interest Income reported on accrual basis using the effective interest method and is included under the head " Other Income" in the statement of Profit and loss.
+I nterest Income reported on accrual basis using the effective interest method and is included under the head " Other Income” in the statement of Profit and loss .

 3) Unbilled Revenue

-The Company has contracts with customers ranging from 1 year to 5 years and the billing is done as per billing cycle based on contract terms, Revenue is recognised by the Company on annuity basis, So wherever bills have not been raised revenue is recognised based on the basis of service provided, However, these estimates are reviewed regularly and figures are revised based on subsequent billing,
+The Company has contracts with customers ranging from 1 year to 5 years and the billing is done as per billing cycle based on contract terms.
+Revenue is recognised by the Company on annuity basis.
+So wherever bills have not been raised revenue is recognised based on the basis of service provided.
+However, these estimates are reviewed regularly and figures are revised based on subsequent billing .

-4) Deferred Income.
+4) Deferred Income

-Billing is made as per billing cycles agreed with the customers, Wherever billing is made as per contract and the period of such billing has not expired, such revenue for the unexpired period of contract as on the date of recognition is treated as deferred revenue,
+period of such billing has not expired, such revenue for the unexpired period of contract as on the date of recognition is treated as deferred revenue.

 3.12 Leases